GramAddict/bot/README.md

     - interact with a top or recent place post
     - interact with user's post likers
     - interact with a single blogger
-    - interact with your own feed
+    - interact with your feed
     - interact with users from a list (*.txt)
     - interact with posts from links inside a list (*.txt)
     - unfollow any followers